22.214.171.124.2 SASL Authentication

 Regarding [RFC2829] section 9: when using the EXTERNAL SASL mechanism, Active Directory supports the authzId field.
 However, it only supports the dnAuthzId form and not the uAuthzId form.
 Additionally, it does not permit an authorization identity to be established on the connection that is different from the authentication identity used on the connection.
 Violation of either of these rules causes the DC to return the invalidCredentials / <unrestricted> error.

 Regarding [RFC2829] section 6.1: when using the DIGEST-MD5 mechanism:

-On Microsoft Windows® 2000 operating system, Windows Server 2003, Windows Server® 2003 R2 operating system, Windows Server 2008, and Windows Server 2008 R2, Active Directory does not support subsequent authentication, although the credentials field contains the string defined by "response-auth" in [RFC2831] section 2.1.3.
+On Windows 2000 operating system, Windows Server 2003, Windows Server 2003 R2 operating system, Windows Server 2008, and Windows Server 2008 R2, Active Directory does not support subsequent authentication, although the credentials field contains the string defined by "response-auth" in [RFC2831] section 2.1.3.

-On Windows Server 2008 R2 SP1 and Windows Server 2012, Active Directory also does not support subsequent authentication, but will respond to such requests with an initial authentication challenge (see [RFC2831] section 2.1.1).
+On Windows Server 2008 R2 SP1, Windows Server 2012, and Windows Server 2012 R2, Active Directory also does not support subsequent authentication, but will respond to such requests with an initial authentication challenge (see [RFC2831] section 2.1.1).